react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 See [Static configuration docs](static-configuration.md#createxscreen) for more details.

-#### Custom navigators now require overloads for types
+#### Custom navigators have a simpler type API

-To work with the reworked TypeScript types, custom navigators now need to provide overloads for static and dynamic configuration APIs, and an additional API to create screen config.
+To work with the reworked TypeScript types, the type API for custom navigators has been updated.
+The new API uses an interface that extends `NavigatorTypeBagBase` and a pair of factory helpers - `createNavigatorFactory` and `createScreenFactory`:

 ```diff lang=ts
 - export function createMyNavigator<